This post may contain affiliate links. Please read our disclosure policy.

 Espresso Chocolate Chip Ice Cream

-- 2-3 tbsp. espresso powder (depending on how strong of a coffee flavor you want)
+- 2-3 tablespoon (2 tablespoon) espresso powder, depending on how strong of a coffee flavor you want

 - Freeze the bowl of your ice cream maker for 24 hours.

 - In a large bowl, whisk together cream, condensed milk, and espresso powder.

 - Pour the contents into the bowl of the ice cream maker then freeze the ice cream in the bowl of the ice cream maker according to manufacturer’s instructions.

 - Halfway through the churning process, add in the chocolate chips.

 - Once the ice cream is done churning, mine only took about 20 minutes, transfer to a freezer-safe bowl and freeze in the freezer at least 4 hours.